 Step 4: Directory settings

-- How is your show formatted?
-This is where you can choose the format of your show.
-You can choose between Episodic (the default format with episodes displayed newest-to-oldest), Episodic with seasons (still displayed newest to oldest, but grouped in seasons), and Serial (now the episodes are displayed oldest-to-newest, and grouped in the seasons they're set).
+How is your show formatted?
+You can choose between episodic (the default format with episodes displayed newest-to-oldest), episodic with seasons (still displayed newest to oldest, but grouped in seasons), and serial (now the episodes are displayed oldest-to-newest, and grouped in the seasons they're set).

-- Maximum episodes on feed: This is simply to let the podcast platforms know how many episodes to display.
+Maximum episodes on feed: This is simply to let the podcast platforms know how many episodes to display on their directories.

-- Default publish time: This is the time of day you expect your show to go out each week (and is used when scheduling episodes ahead of time).
-This can be different on an episode-by-episode basis, though it's good for your listeners to have a set schedule that they can expect to see a new episode on.
+Default publish time: This is the time of day you expect your show to go out each week (and is used when scheduling episodes ahead of time).
+This can be different on an episode-by-episode basis, though it's good for your listeners to have a set scheduled time that they can expect to see a new episode.

-- What timezone is the show in?: This is important to set up, especially if you're scheduling episodes, or promoting shows as being live at a certain time on a certain day.
+What timezone is the show in?: This is important to set up, especially if you're scheduling episodes, or promoting shows as being live at a certain time.
 Choose the correct setting for your location via the drop-down.

 Step 5: Confirm your feed

 Almost done!
 We're at the final step: setting up your RSS feed.

 This is what's used to send all of your show's information to the various podcast platforms and apps, and how listeners can use these apps to add your show to their library.

 Captivate sets you up with an RSS feed by default, but you can amend that to something you prefer.
 Your feed will always start with https://feeds.captivate.fm/ and then it's the part after that where your show will 'live'.